docsforadobe/premiere-plugin-guide/docs/importers/getting-started.rst

 Showing a Video Preview in the Settings Dialog
 ********************************************************************************

 If a clip is placed in the timeline, and its settings dialog is opened by double-clicking in the timeline, then the import can get frames from the timeline of the settings dialog.
 Only the rendered frames on layers beneath the current clip or timeline location are available.
-Use the getPre­ viewFrameEx callback with the time given by tdbTimelocation in imGetPrefsRec. timelineData is also valid during *imGetPrefs8*.
+Use the ``getPreviewFrameEx`` callback with the time given by tdbTimelocation in imGetPrefsRec. timelineData is also valid during *imGetPrefs8*.

 ----

 File Handling
 ================================================================================

 Basic importers that bring in media from a single file can rely on the host to provide basic file handling.
 If a clip has child files or a custom file system, an importer can provide its own file handling.
-Set canOpen, canSave, and canDelete to true during *imInit*, and respond to *imO­penFile8*, *imQuietFile*, *imCloseFile*, *imSaveFile8*, *imDeleteFile8*.
+Set canOpen, canSave, and canDelete to true during ``imInit``, and respond to ``imOpenFile8``, *imQuietFile*, *imCloseFile*, *imSaveFile8*, *imDeleteFile8*.

 Use the :ref:`importers/suites.async-file-reader-suite` for cross-platform file operations.